gluethegiant/gtg-rack/README.md

 "Glue the Giant" is the name of a band and a software developer.
 Do your best to not steal it (we know it's cool).
-The designs under the res/ and designs/ directories help to give these modules a unique look and are automatically copyrighted (c) 2019 in some jurisdictions.
+The visual designs under the res/ and designs/ directories help to give these modules a unique look and are automatically copyrighted (c) 2019 in some jurisdictions.
 Try to not copy them too closely.
 All the code is released to use under the GPL 3 license and above.

 ## Acknowledgments

 Thanks to Andrew Belt for accepting a tiny page of code for a library that VCV Rack uses.
-That encouraged the coding of these modules.
+That encouraged the creation of these modules.

 Thanks to all the other Rack coders, especially those who share their code.
 You are too numerous to thank individually, but I tried to star all of your repos and have started to include acknowledgments in the code.
-Thanks for the early encouragement from users, like Aria_Salvatrice, dag2099, and chaircrusher, who displayed the use of the modular bus mixers in published songs and videos.
+Thanks for the early encouragement from users, like Aria_Salvatrice, dag2099, browneditor, and chaircrusher, who displayed the use of the modular bus mixers in published songs and videos.
 While these modules are still a work in progress, that early encouragement made me want to make them more feature complete with better code under the hood.
 Thanks to rsmus7 for beta testing.
 Thanks to Omri Cohen for the videos that helped inspire these modules.